SimonHarmonicMinor/Java-Useful-Utils/README.md

    })
 ```

-`reason` has the type of `Throwable` and it's the instance of that very
+`reason` has the type of `Exception` and it's the instance of that very
 exception that broke the chain.
 For instance, if `Integer.parseInt` threw an exception,
 the `reason` would be the type of `NumberFormatException`.